Module overview

 Teaching and learning methods

-Two graduate group sessions per clinical topic week provide a structured format and facilitated session in which students can use group work to support their learning.
-The first session uses a trigger to introduce, contextualise and motivate learning from which students work together to identify and share prior knowledge, gaps in knowledge and concepts to develop for the rest of the week.
-Learning outcomes are provided at the end of the session to support students to facilitate their learning in the appropriate direction during the week but should be used by students alongside their own identified learning outcomes from the graduate group session.
+- Graduate Group Sessions: Two graduate group sessions per clinical topic week provide a structured format and a facilitated session in which students can use group work to support their learning.
+The first session uses a trigger to introduce, contextualise and motivate learning from which students work together to identify and share prior knowledge, identify gaps in knowledge and concepts to develop for the rest of the week.
+Learning outcomes are provided weekly to support students to facilitate their learning in the appropriate direction during the week, but should be used by students alongside their own identified learning outcomes from the graduate group session.
 Students will work independently during the week to integrate learning from other modules.
-In the second graduate group session at the end of the week students organise the session in such a way as to each teach each other key concepts and knowledge in allocated areas of the curriculum.
+In the second graduate group session at the end of the week, students organise the session in such a way as to each teach each other key concepts and knowledge in allocated areas of the curriculum.
 It is expected that the group work will ensure that students will be able to teach topics based on the integrated learning they have done during the week, as well as to be able to give explanations of complex scientific subject matter in lay language.

-The final session of each clinical topic week is a plenary session during which students have the opportunity to ask an expert in the field for clarification on any of the learning from the week.
-The speaker is usually a clinician in the field and so is able to provide reinforcement, understanding and help to clarify any misconceptions about how the knowledge and area from across the disciplines integrates and applies to real life medical practice.
+- Plenary Sessions: The final session of each clinical topic week is a plenary session during which students can ask an expert in the field clarification on any of the learning from the week.
+The speaker is usually a clinician in the field and is able to provide reinforcement, understanding and help to clarify any misconceptions about how the knowledge and area from across the disciplines integrates and applies to real life medical practice.

 Type | Hours |